Minimal-APIs/minimal-apis.github.io/src/tutorial/crud.md

 # Let's build
 ## Create Read Update Delete

-In checklist one, you built simple API where you hard coded the results to HTTP method.
+In [checklist one ](/tutorial/first-steps), you built simple API where you hard coded the results to HTTP method.

 For example:  `app.MapGet("/todo", () => new { Item = "Water plants", Complete = "false" });`  has been hard coded to return the JSON results below.